 With oral conscious sedation, you are given an appropriate dose of medication prior to treatment to induce a state of deep relaxation.
 The medication calms and eases your mind and you will enter somewhat of a twilight state, which is a state of consciousness between asleep and awake, allowing Dr. Keckley to perform the dental treatment you need.
 In many cases, patients may doze off during treatment.
 Vital signs are monitored throughout the procedure to ensure that everything is running smoothly.
 Commonly, patients are so completely relaxed they are unaware of receiving treatment and likely will not recall the entire appointment.
-You will be required to make arrangements to and from the appointment due to the medication, and you’ll most likely be napping comfortably at home for the remainder of the day, as the medication may take some time to completely wear off.
+You will be required to make arrangements for a ride home after oral conscious sedation and you’ll most likely be napping comfortably at home for the remainder of the day, as the medication may take some time to completely wear off.

 Nitrous oxide gas has long been used as an effective anxiety reducing agent in dentistry.
 Combined with oxygen gas, nitrous oxide is inhaled through a mask before and during treatment to relax and calm you during dental procedures.
 Nitrous oxide does not induce sleep, just deep relaxation.
 You will remain awake and responsive under nitrous oxide sedation, and once the mask is removed the effects of the gas quickly wear off.
 Typically, patients are able to drive home after nitrous oxide.
 As with oral conscious sedation, a local anesthetic can also be utilized to provide maximum comfort during treatment.

-If you elect to be put completely under sedation, a licensed dental anesthesiologist is available to administer general anesthesia if needed.
+If you elect to be put completely under sedation, general anesthesia performed by an experienced Anesthesiologist is available.
 Under general anesthesia, you will be asleep throughout the entire procedure and have no recollection of your treatment.
 Vital signs are closely monitored through the duration of treatment to ensure that the process is proceeding smoothly.
 After awakening from general anesthesia you will need a friend or family member to give you a ride home, as the medication will impair your ability to drive safely.

 For many individuals, it is difficult to chew, speak, and smile properly with numbness from local anesthetic that may last for long periods of time after a procedure.
 OraVerse® is a new treatment that allows us to help alleviate the often lingering and disruptive effects of local anesthetic following treatment.
 Commonly, numbness can take hours to completely wear off, but with OraVerse®, the effects of local anesthetic can be diminished in half the time.